contactlab/milky-way/packages/docs/catalog/pages/elevations/DEV.md

 @import '~@contactlab/ds-tokens/lib/styles/elevations/index.less';
 ```

+After that, you can use the **Less variables** listed in the [Specimens section](#specimens).

 ---

 ### Using via CDN

-To pull in Contactlab Design Tokens for quick demos or prototyping, grab the latest default configuration build via CDN:
+To pull in Contactlab Design Tokens for quick demos or prototyping, grab the latest build via CDN:

 ```code
 lang: html